Bryce Canyon National Park What to Pack

 Prepare for cold, even if hiking in the warmer months.
 Snow is sometimes still visible and you’ll appreciate a light jacket/sweatshirt.
 Generally, think layers.
 Other important items to pack:

 Good hiking boots with traction are essential on this steep terrain.
 Don’t be fooled by short distances and try hiking in flip-flops.
 Tennis shoes really don’t cut it either.

 Bryce is at a high elevation so you’ll want a warm sleeping bag, sleeping mat and decent tent.
 Planning to camp in the backcountry?
 Bring a cooking stove or eat cold; fires are not allowed.

 Whatever you use – phone, point and shoot or fancier camera, just bring it!
-If you’re looking for more than casual shots, plan for:

 Some of the formations appear almost translucent when illuminated by soft light.
 You may not want to use a warming filter or a polarizer on a sunny day; the landscape is already deeply saturated.
 Plan for extra memory cards and batteries.

 Also, bring plenty of water, lip balm, sunscreen, bandages, snacks, binoculars and a compass.
 A map and guidebook are helpful too.